 Relive the moment John Belushi crashed The Grateful Dead’s stage

-Anyone who is anyone in the party scene during the 1970s would have, at some point in time, rage with the Blues Brother Belushi.
+Anyone who is anyone in the party scene during the 1970s would have, at some point in time, raged with the Blues Brother Belushi.
 The comedian had made his name as the anarchic face of network television with his stints at SNL and had long aligned himself with the rock and roll world—as well as the lifestyle that went with it.

 The comedian was known for his musical performances and certainly had chops, proving in Blues Brothers his power on stage could outweigh any technical deficiencies.
 But that didn’t convince Dead drummer Bill Kreutzmann that he was good enough to take the stage with the rest of the band for paying customers.